A place of beauty and history

 1810 - 1871

 From 1835 - 1857 this property was the home of the Rev. Robert Armistead Burwell, his wife, Margaret Anna Robertson Burwell, and their twelve children.
 For twenty of those years they operated a landmark girl's academy for both day and boarding students, Mr and Mrs. Burwell's Academy for Young Ladies.
 Over 200 girls from NC and other states pursued a "classical English education" through a four-year course of study, with an emphasis on composition, literature, grammar, mathematics and science, French, art, music, philosophy and more.
 Mrs. Burwell was the central force of the school whose goal was to create "thorough scholars and useful members of society."
-At least five schools were started by Burwell School students and the Burwell family also led the Charlotte (NC) Female Academy (now Queens University) and Peace Institute in Raleigh, NC (now William Peace University).
+At least five schools were operated by former Burwell School students, and the Burwell family also led the Charlotte (NC) Female Academy (now Queens University) and Peace Institute in Raleigh, NC (now William Peace University).

 Elizabeth Hobbs Keckly was born into slavery in February, 1818, almost 200 years ago.
 She spent seven tumultuous and pivotal years in Hillsborough (1835 - 1842) as an enslaved member of the Burwell household, during which she reports she was subjected to several harsh beatings and the unwanted attentions of a local man, which resulted in the birth of a son.